tangchangzhe/ESP32-Closed-Loop-CO2-Monitor/README.md

 ## Use Cases

-This project was originally developed for monitoring algae respiration in sealed chambers, but the drift compensation algorithm is applicable to any scenario with:
+This project was originally developed for monitoring algae respiration in sealed chambers, but some ideas of this project is applicable to any scenario with:

 - Poor gas circuit sealing
 - Long-term continuous CO2 monitoring needs